 Sports competitions are on hold.
-But School Games Organisers (SGOs) from across Hampshire and the Isle of Wight are finding new ways to keep young people active.
-They’ve launched #HSGDailyChallenge to encourage pupils to stay active and compete to achieve their personal bests.
+But School Games Organisers (SGOs) from across Hampshire and the Isle of Wight are keeping young people active with the #HSGDailyChallenge.

 #HSGDailyChallenge will involve daily physical activity challenges for primary and secondary school pupils.
 The School Games Organisers (SGOs) will publish a new challenge every day via social media and email.
 They are encouraging pupils to record their progress and improvement and compete to achieve their personal best.
 Outstanding achievements will be rewarded with spot prizes.